mkamarin/Hugo-2-Gopher-and-Gemini/README.md

   hugo2gg.py  [flags]

 Flags:
    -p, --path    <path>    Path of the site to be converted (default to public-gg) -g, --gopher  <path>    Gopher output folder (default to public-gg/gopher) -G, --gemini  <path>    Gemini output folder (default to public-gg/gemini) -e, --empty   <path>    Path of empty folder (default to layouts-gg) -l, --last    <path>    Path for last build folder (default to public-gg-sav) -b, --base    <path>    Rebase all Gopher absolute links to <path>
    -B, --Base    <path>    Rebase all Gemini absolute links to <path>
-   -c, --config  <file>  Name of the hugo config file (default to config-gg.toml) -t, --type    <type>  type of output to be generated (default to all)
+   -c, --config  <file>    Name of the hugo config file (default to config-gg.toml) -M, --map     <file>    File with mapping of labels to links (default to hugo2gg.map) -t, --type    <type>    type of output to be generated (default to none)
                            <type> can be:
                                   all      Generate both gopher and gemini sites gopher   Generate only the gopher hole
                                   gemini   Generate only the gemini capsule -k, --keep              Keep processed temporary files for debugging purposes -m, --max-line <num>    Max lenght of gophermap lines (default 70 but some prefer 67) -f, --full-line         Forces each line in the gophermap to be fully compliant (overrides fullLine and textChar in config-gg.toml) -n, --no-hugo           Do not run  hugo.
-Remember to run hugo before -h, --help            Prints this help
+Remember to run hugo before -w, --white-lines <num> Indicate the max number of empty lines (default 1) -h, --help              Prints this help
    -v, --verbose           Produces verbose stdout output

 ```